Annual Salary Calculator 2026

 US median hourly wage: $29.81 per BLS Occupational Employment and Wage Statistics, Q4 2025.
 All figures are gross pay before taxes.

 The 2,080-hour standard only applies to full-time workers at exactly 40 hours per week.
-For part-time employees, the annual equivalent salary is always lower than the headline hourly rate suggests — a point most salary calculators fail to show clearly.
+For part-time employees, the annual equivalent salary is always lower than the headline hourly rate suggests.

 | Weekly hours | Annual hours | Annual salary at $20/hr | vs full-time gap |